rotsee/protokollen/README.md

    using either `lynx` or `elinks` (but not `links`)
  * AbiWord (tested with version 3.0.0)
  * Tesseract >= version 3.02.02
- * Swedish data for Tesseract (a file called `SWE.traineddata` in current versions, that must be put in Tesseract's data directory)
+ * Language data for Tesseract (for Swedish: a file called [`SWE.traineddata`](https://code.google.com/p/tesseract-ocr/downloads/detail?name=swe.traineddata.gz), that must be put in Tesseract's data directory)
  * The Python Imaging Library, PIL (tested with version 2.3)
  * GhostScript (tested with version 9.10)
+ * Optionally a database, to store text and metadata.
+Elastic Search is supported (tested with version 1.0.1)

 These scripts have been tested under Ubuntu 14.04 and Debian 7.